RossTate/ceylon-lang.org/blog/2013-12-16-ceylon-test-news.md

 tags: [test, tools, progress]
 ---

-Ceylon has support for unit testing since milestone four, but its functionality was pretty limited due lack of annotations and meta-model at that time.
+Ceylon has had support for unit testing since milestone four, but its functionality was pretty limited due lack of annotations and meta-model at that time.

 Fortunately this is not true anymore!
-With first version of Ceylon was also released completely rewritten `ceylon.test` module.
+With version 1.0 of Ceylon we also released a completely rewritten `ceylon.test` module.
-So lets see what is new and how can be used now.
+So let’s see what’s new and how we can use it now.

 ## Tests annotations

-Tests are now declaratively marked with annotation `test` and can be written like nullary top-level functions or methods inside top-level class, in case that you want to group multiple tests together.
+Tests are now declaratively marked with the `test` annotation and can be written as top-level functions or methods inside top-level class, in case you want to group multiple tests together.

-Inside tests, assertions can be evaluated by using the language's `assert` statement or with the various _assert..._ functions, for example `assertEquals`, `assertThatException` etc.
+Inside tests, assertions can be evaluated by using the language’s `assert` statement or with the various _assert..._ functions, for example `assertEquals`, `assertThatException` etc.

 <!-- try: -->